mcpython4-coding/Documentation/mcpython/common/world/Chunk.md

                 reason=Block.BlockRemovalReason.UNKNOWN,
                 ):

-            Remove the block at the given `position`.
+            Remove the block at the given position.
+When no block is there, nothing happens
-            :param position: The (x, y, z) position of the block to remove.
+            :param position: The (x, y, z) position of the block to remove, or the block instance
             :param immediate: Whether or not to immediately remove block from canvas.
             :param block_update: Whether an block-update should be called or not
             :param block_update_self: Whether the block to remove should get an block-update or not
             :param reason: the reason why the block was removed
+            todo: remove from scheduled world generation if needed

                 variable position